Arwen, a Adoptable Terrier in Fort Worth, TX image 1/4

 Arwen is a tenderhearted 3‐year‐old girl weighing about 13 pounds, and she is still looking for a family who can give her the gentle, steady love she's been missing.
 Her adoption fee is $300.
 She came to us from a local city shelter after being found as a stray.
 Staff there noticed she was limping and needed more care than they could provide, so she was transferred to us for further evaluation.

 Our veterinary team examined her and found evidence of old injuries consistent with being hit by a car.
-Her left hip is dislocated, but she does use the leg to some degree.
-At this time, surgery is not planned.
-Adopters should understand that she will always have some level of limitation on her hind left side, though we do not believe this will prevent her from having a good quality of life.
+At this time, surgery is not planned as she does get around very well and does not seem to have any issues aside from a slight limp in her back end, mostly on surfaces like slippery tile.
+Adopters should understand that she will always have some level of limitation on her hind end, though we do not believe this will prevent her from having a good quality of life.

 Her bloodwork also showed elevated liver enzymes, which can indicate past or current liver stress.
 These levels will need to be rechecked in about two months to monitor for improvement or changes.

-Emotionally, Arwen is a scared and overwhelmed girl in the shelter environment.
-She can be a bit head‐shy when she isn't comfortable, so she will need a patient adopter who can give her time, space, and reassurance.
-She does well with other dogs, but she would do best in a home with calm companions who won't jump on her or risk aggravating her hip.
+Emotionally, Arwen can be a bit head‐shy when she isn't comfortable, so she will need a patient adopter who can give her time, space, and reassurance.
+But once she is comfortable?
+She is the sweetest and happiest girl.
+She does very well with other dogs, but it is recommended that her playmates are not much bigger than her.

 How To Adopt